 This course is a laboratory course designed to enhance the student's practice and understanding of areas of physics that lie beyond the scope of classical mechanics, thermo-dynamics and electromagnetism.
-These areas are studied in PHY 3105.
+These areas are covered in PHY 3101.
 While the main purpose of the course is to promote scientific understanding, the student will also acquire and demonstrate skills in the observation, measurement, recording, analysis, and reporting of experimental data.
+Prerequisites PHY 2049, MAP 2302; corequisite: PHY3125.